jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - H.265 (Limited supported by clients)
 - AV1 (New in 10.9, supported by most modern browsers)

 For decoding support, the more codecs the better.
-However, there are only a few codecs that media is commonly available in.
+However, there are only a few codecs that media are commonly available in.
 The most important one to look for is HEVC 10bit decoding support, as it can be very demanding on the CPU to decode.

 #### Intel Graphics